shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     return $result;
 }
 ```

-The found blog structs will be assigned as Attribute struct to the original product search result:
+The found blog structs will be assigned as an `Attribute` struct to the original product search result:

 ```php
 $blog = $this->searchBlog($criteria, $context);
 $result->addAttribute(